nhsconnect/national-authentication/pages/Introduction/Intro_Authentication.md

 A higher level of assurance can be gained in 1 of 2 ways:  a subject can use a highly trusted mechanism to prove their identity e.g. A biometric or a cryptographic secret or by adding many factors of proof together e.g. a password **and** a knowledge based secret **and** possession/sole ownership of a protected device such as a phone or smartcard.

-The capabilities of the CAS Authentication Service are as follows:
+The capabilities of the NHS Identity Authentication Service are as follows:
 > * It can authenticate against around 1 million care worker identities in its repository; registered and checked to a high level of confidence (LoA 3 – Face to Face combined with passport, driving license checks)
 > * It has many new methods of verifying the subject: One Time Passwords, Push Notifications, Knowledge Based Secrets, Cryptographic Certificates and Smartcards
 > * Multi-factor authentication is supported